-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Landscape with the Ruins of Mount Palatine in Rome | Christoffel Plantin | Adoration of the Magi | Madonna Enthroned with Child and Saints |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Landscape with the Ruins of Mount Palatine in Rome | Virgin and Child | Perseus Liberating Andromeda | Lamentation of Christ | The Triumph of Victory |